luo-junyu/RobustFT/README.md

 # RobustFT: Robust Supervised Fine-tuning for Large Language Models under Noisy Response

 RobustFT is a noise-robust supervised fine-tuning framework designed to enhance the performance of Large Language Models (LLMs) in the presence of noisy training data.
+[Paper Link](https://arxiv.org/abs/2412.14922).

 ## Overview